vchebox/simple-wind-turbine-control-simulation/README.md

 Read the design_assignment.docx

-The model and corresponding teaching methods will be described in details in a journal paper very soon.
+The model and corresponding teaching methods will be described in details in journal paper titled "Interactive Engineering Education with Simplified Model of a Wind Power Plant Control" very soon.
-Look for this paper!
+Look for this paper and read thoroughly!

 Sincerely yours,